-If you want to entertain (or just treat the family) and not be stressed trying to juggle too many things in the kitchen then this dish is ideal as it can be made ahead of time and then just popped in the oven when you need it.
+If you want to entertain (or just treat the family) and not be stressed trying to juggle too many things in the kitchen then Easy Cheesy Pork Wellington is ideal as it can be made ahead of time and then just popped in the oven when you need it.
 My husband made a Pork Wellington for us last year which was made with black olive paste and prosciutto but I found it was far too salty.
 Hence I wanted to come up with something a bit more mellow.
 My light cream cheese was beckoning me from the fridge but it needed a little something, so garlic and mixed herbs were invited too.
 This recipe really is child’s play but produces something you would expect from a top restaurant.

 The pork loin is butterflied and stuffed with the garlic and herb cream cheese.